 Which is why I think I’m getting fat.

 I’m not at the point where I need to buy two seats on an airplane but I can definitely tell I’m gaining weight.
-And not the good muscle weight but the bad, trans-fat, french fried fueled kind.
+And not the good muscle weight but the bad, trans-fat, French-fried kind.

-Back home, I am a gym junkie.
+Back home, I’m a gym junkie.
 I work out about five times a week, I eat healthy, and I cook most of my own meals.
 I love staying in shape and feeling good.

 I’ve always prided myself on healthy living, but on the road, I seem to check my views at the airport and only once in a while give them faint lip service.
 But after looking at my growing stomach, I’m going to start being healthy.
 Not tomorrow, but today.

 Push-ups.
-I am going to do push-ups every other day in order to keep my upper body strong and my stamina up.
-They are a quick and easy way to stay in shape.
+I’m going to do push-ups every other day in order to keep my upper body strong and my stamina up.
+They’re a quick and easy way to stay in shape.
 I did some today.
 I won’t embarrass myself by telling you how few I could do.

 Daily juice.
 Traveling can be a bit taxing on the body.
 It can wear you down.
-Since I don’t have vitamins with me, I am going to up my juice intake to make sure I am getting a good daily dose of the nutrients my body needs.
+Since I don’t have vitamins with me, I’m going to up my juice intake to make sure I’m getting a good daily dose of the nutrients my body needs.

 Sleep.
 I’m going to try to restore my sleep pattern.
-8 hours a night, no staying up til dawn so often, and trying to get to sleep at a normal time.
-I had a great sleep a few nights ago, and I felt like a new person because of it.
+Eight hours a night, not staying up till dawn so often, and trying to get to sleep at a normal time.
+I had a great sleep a few nights ago, and I felt like a new person.
 I want that feeling more.

 Eat healthy.
 Enough burgers, fries, and pizza.
-Time to eat more salads, more lean meats, more rice, more vegetables—overall, just more healthy food.
+Time to eat more salads, lean meats, rice, vegetables—overall, just more healthy food.
 It’s easy when you travel to get the quick, cheap meal in order save money.
-However, while that is a great way to keep costs down, it is also a great way to keep your waistline up, as cheap food isn’t usually healthy food.
+But while that’s a great way to keep costs down, it’s also a great way to keep your waistline up, as cheap food isn’t usually healthy food.
 This is the biggest change I’m going to make.

-So, today I am going to stop making excuses.
+So today I’m going to stop making excuses.
 Enough is enough.
 Time to start being healthy again.
 I like that lifestyle so much more than the one I have now.